George Leslie, 15th Earl of Rothes

-George William Evelyn Leslie, 15th Earl of Rothes (8 November 1809 – 10 March 1841) was the son of Henrietta Leslie, 14th Countess of Rothes and George Gwyther.
+George William Evelyn Leslie, 15th Earl of Rothes (8 November 1809 – 10 March 1841) was the son of Henrietta Leslie, 14th Countess of Rothes and George Gwyther (who assumed the surname Leslie).
 He was christened on 14 December at Saint Mary-St Marylebone Road, St Marylebone, London, England.

 Leslie succeeded his mother Henrietta Anne, to the title Earl of Rothes, in 1819.

 On 7 May 1831, he married Louisa Susannah Jane Anderson Morshead, daughter of Henry Anderson Morshead, and they had issue: